modera/foundation/src/Modera/RoutingBundle/README.md

 ## Documentation

-Internally `ModeraRoutingBundle` relies on `SliExpanderBundle` to leverage a consistent approach to creating extension points.
+Internally `ModeraRoutingBundle` relies on `ModeraExpanderBundle` to leverage a consistent approach to creating extension points.
 Shortly speaking, in order for a bundle to contribute routing resources it has to do two things:

- 1. Create a contributor class which implements \Sli\ExpanderBundle\Ext\ContributorInterface
+ 1. Create a contributor class which implements \Modera\ExpanderBundle\Ext\ContributorInterface
  2. Register it in a service container with tag `modera_routing.routing_resources_provider`.

 This is how your contributor class may look like: